-If your agency would like to obtain a copy of the DBH RFA Dispute Resolution Policy, please contact the DBH Grants Management Office at dbh.grants@dc.gov or call (202) 673.3536.
+If your agency would like to obtain a copy of the DBH RFA Dispute Resolution Procedures, please contact the DBH Grants Management Office at DBH.Grants@dc.gov or find on the DBH website, www.dbh.dc.gov under Opportunities, Request for Applications.
 Your request for this document will not be shared with DBH program staff or reviewers.
-Copies will be made available at all pre-application conferences.

-CHECKLIST FOR APPLICATIONS
+CHECKLIST FOR RFA APPLICATION